dharmafly/pablo-docs/_posts/2047-01-01-running-tests.md

 ---
+category: overview
 heading: Running Tests
-category: overview
 ---

 Run the tests at [pablojs.com/tests](http://pablojs.com/tests).

-Or run them locally by checking out the repo, running `grunt` in the `/build` folder and opening `tests/index.html` in the browser.
+Or run them locally by checking out the repo, running `grunt` in the `build` folder and opening `tests/index.html` in the browser.